-Field investigations were conducted between July 5-22, 2010 at the Peter Doney Gallagher Homestead (20CX201) (Figure 8.1).
+Field investigations were conducted between July 5-22, 2010 and July 6-21, 2011 at the Peter Doney Gallagher Homestead (20CX201) (Figure 8.1).
 Standing structures included a domestic residence, a well house with shed, and an outhouse.
 No barns or other agricultural outbuildings were extant.

 Field conditions were of mixed quality.
 Some days were lovely with mild temperatures and bright sunshine.
 More than 1/3 of our field days, however, were affected by extreme heat with temperatures over 90° and heat indices well over 100°.
-Field technicians were all students from the University of Notre Dame, including Kasia Ahern, Bianca Fernandez, and Jackie Thomas.
-Rhiannon Duke was primarily responsible for oral history and archival work while we were on Beaver Island, but also joined us in the field one day.
+Field technicians were all students from the University of Notre Dame.
+Rhiannon Duke and Kasia Ahern were primarily responsible for oral history and archival work while we were on Beaver Island (the 2010 and 2011 field seasons, respectively).

 Ground conditions at the time of the investigation consisted of over-grown lawn with 0% surface visibility (Figure 8.2).
 Methods of investigation included hand-excavated units.
-We excavated 14 units during the course of the project for a total of 14 m^2 (Figure 8.3).
+We excavated 27 units during the course of the project for a total of 14 m2 (Figure 8.3).
 Units were placed around the yard, sampling the midden deposits near the front door, in the front yard, near the rear door, in the rear yard, and in an area of a clearly identified trash dump behind the well house.